A framework of Rogers-Ramanujan identities and their arithmetic properties: Introduction

 \begin{remark} The specializations of $\theta(a;q)$ in \eqref{Eq_AG} are (up to powers of $q$) modular functions, where $q:=\eup^{2\pi\iup\tau}$ and $\tau$ is any complex point with $\im(\tau)>0$.
 It should be noted that this differs from our use of $q$ and $\tau$ above where we required $\tau$ to be a quadratic irrational point.
 Such infinite product modular functions were studied extensively by Klein and Siegel. \end{remark}

 There are numerous algebraic interpretations of the Rogers--Ramanujan and Andrews--Gordon identities.
-Lepowsky and Milne \cite{LM78a,LM78b} were the first to observe that they arise, up to a factor $(q;q^2)_{\infty}$, as principally specialized characters of integrable highest-weight modules of the affine Kac--Moody algebra $\A_1^{(1)}$.
-This was then followed by Lie theoretic algebraic proofs of the Rogers--Ramanujan, Andrews--Gordon and related $q$-series identities by Lepowsky and Wilson \cite{LW81a,LW81b,LW82,LW84} and Meurman and Primc \cite{MP87}.
-In similar spirit, Feigin and Frenkel proved these same identities by considering certain irreducible minimal representations of the Virasoro algebra \cite{FF93}.
-All these works have been the basis for a much larger program by Lepowsky and his collaborators on combinatorial and algebraic extensions of the Rogers--Ramanujan type identities, leading to important notions such as $Z$-algebras and vertex operator algebras, see e.g., \cite{FLM88,Misra87,MP96} and references therein.
+For example, the above-cited papers by Milne, Lepowsky and Wilson show that they arise, up to a factor $(q;q^2)_{\infty}$, as principally specialized characters of integrable highest-weight modules of the affine Kac--Moody algebra $\A_1^{(1)}$.
+Similarly, Feigin and Frenkel proved the Rogers--Ramanujan and Andrews--Gordon identities by considering certain irreducible minimal representations of the Virasoro algebra \cite{FF93}.
+We should also mention the much larger program by Lepowsky and others on combinatorial and algebraic extensions of Rogers--Ramanujan-type identities, leading to the introduction of $Z$-algebras for all affine Lie algebras, vertex-operator-theoretic proofs of generalized Rogers--Ramanujan identities, and Rogers--Ramanujan-type identities for arbitrary affine Lie algebras in which, typically, the sum side is replaced by a combinatorial sum, see e.g., \cite{FLM88,Lepowsky82,MP96} and references therein.

-In this paper we have a similar but distinct aim, namely to find a concrete framework of Rogers--Ramanujan type identities in the $q$-series sense of ``Infinite sum = Infinite product'', where the infinite products arise as specialized characters of appropriately chosen affine Lie algebras $\mathrm{X}_N^{(r)}$ for arbitrary $N$?
+In this paper we have a similar but distinct aim, namely to find a concrete framework of Rogers--Ramanujan type identities in the $q$-series sense of ``infinite sum $=$ infinite product'', where the infinite products arise as specialized characters of appropriately chosen affine Lie algebras $\mathrm{X}_N^{(r)}$ for arbitrary $N$.
 Such a general framework would give new connections between Lie algebras and the theory of modular functions.

-In \cite{ASW99} (see also \cite{FFW08,Warnaar06}) some partial results concerning the above question were obtained, resulting in Rogers--Ramanujan-type identities for $\A_2^{(1)}$.
-Unfortunately, the approach of \cite{ASW99} does not in any obvious manner extend to $\A_n^{(1)}$ for all $n$.